electronick1/stairs_doc/source/index.html.md

         return dict(second_step_result=first_step_result)
 ```

-Flow - It's a low-level component which actually defines data pipeline.
+The Flow is a low-level component which actually defines the data pipeline.

-The problem with data pipelines builders that's it's not quite easy to
+The problem with data pipelines builders is that it's not quite easy to
-change/redefine something, also big amount of functions
+change/redefine something, also, a great amount of functions
-makes pipelines like a hell of dependences (luigi good example of it). <br>
+make pipelines like hell of dependencies (luigi is a good example of it). <br>
-For solving this problems we have FLOW component which can be used for: <br>
+To solve these problems, we have the FLOW component which can be used to: <br>

-- Easy change/redefine/extend your pipeline.
-(Just use python inheretence)
+- change/redefine/extend your pipeline easily (just use python inheritance)
-- Easy to configure
+- configure easily
-- Easy to understand what's going on
+- understand what's going on
-- Each Flow could be a worker - Flow have steps which should be run inside some worker
+- each Flow can be a worker - the Flow has steps which should be run inside another worker

-Flow represents data flow graph as a chain of functions called "steps".
-You can connect those steps simply define "next step" in decorator:
+The Flow represents a data flow graph as a chain of functions called "steps".
+You can connect these steps simply by defining the "next step" in the decorator:

 `@step(next_step, next_step ... )`

-The last step in your graph should be defined with next step set to None.
+The last step in your graph should be defined with the next step set to None.

 `@step(None)`

-All steps executed in one "worker" (process).
+All steps are executed in one "worker" (process).

-The structure of `Flow` class actually insperead by [stepist](https://github.com/electoronick1/stepist)
+The structure of the `Flow` class was actually inspired by [stepist](https://github.com/electoronick1/stepist)

 ---